Know if God Has a Name

 - 9Means "Yahweh who heals."Yahweh-rapha.

 - 10Means Yahweh My Banner.
 Used when God has delivered a military victory.Yahweh-nissi.

 - 13Means "Yahweh of Hosts".
 Hosts are the army of angels who serve under God.Yahweh-sabaoth.

 - 16It is an Aramaic word loosely translates to "Father or Daddy".
 It signifies the intimate and close relationship that God has for his child, and also the childlike trust that the child has placed in his Daddy.
 The privilege of calling God, Abba Father and also being referred to as a child of God, is only given to those who have accepted the Lord as their personal Saviour (John 1:12-13).Abba.

 Please check the following video: God Names

-- If you have problems with any of these steps, ask a question for more help, or post in the comments section below.
+If you have problems with any of the steps in this article, please ask a question for more help, or post in the comments section below.

 Categories : Christianity

-Recent edits by: Anonymous, Eng, Maria
+Recent edits by: Rob, Eng, Maria Quinney